d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 * **Derivative of the logarithm.** $\frac{d}{dx}\log(x) = \frac{1}{x}$.

 ### Derivative Rules
 If every derivative needed to be separately computed and stored in a table, differential calculus would be near impossible.
 It is a gift of mathematics that we can generalize the above derivatives and compute more complex derivatives like finding the derivative of $f(x) = \log\left(1+(x-1)^{10}\right)$.
-As was mentioned in :numref:`sec-calculus`, the key to doing so is to codify what happens when we take functions and combine them in various ways, most importantly: sums, products, and compositions.
+As was mentioned in :numref:`sec_calculus`, the key to doing so is to codify what happens when we take functions and combine them in various ways, most importantly: sums, products, and compositions.

 * **Sum rule.** $\frac{d}{dx}\left(g(x) + h(x)\right) = \frac{dg}{dx}(x) + \frac{dh}{dx}(x)$.
 * **Product rule.** $\frac{d}{dx}\left(g(x)\cdot h(x)\right) = g(x)\frac{dh}{dx}(x) + \frac{dg}{dx}(x)h(x)$.